 How much does hydropower cost?

-As mentioned before, community energy projects can make these installation costs easier to bare and, after installation, help provide free, green energy to the entire community.
+As mentioned before, community energy projects can make these installation costs easier to bare and, after installation, help provide free, renewable energy to the entire community.

 Advantages and disadvantages of home hydropower